wthdevelopers/wthslack/README.md

 11. Add command to do group creation.

 12. Add command to list all currently-logged group names, both complete and partial.
+Each group entry includes its group leader's contact number, allocated room space, and hack submission status.

+13. Add command to find a participant's group (along with the same corresponding aforementioned details: its group leader's contact number, allocated room space, and hack submission status).

-13. Add command to get ownself's user UUID (generated in MySQL, not the Slack's user ID).
+14. Add command to get ownself's participant UUID (generated in MySQL, not the Slack's user ID).

-14. Add command to get ownself's group UUID (generated in MySQL).
+15. Add command to get ownself's group UUID (generated in MySQL).

-15. Add feature to assign people to rooms, where people with similar dietary preferences will be assigned to rooms in closer proximity to each other (maybe use a modified Gale-Shapley algorithm).
+16. Add feature to assign people to rooms, where people with similar dietary preferences will be assigned to rooms in closer proximity to each other (maybe use a modified Gale-Shapley algorithm).
 Might be difficult to implement.

 Cheers!